YR72dpi/DiscordBotSiteChecker/README.md

-# Discord Bit Site Checker
+# Discord Bot Site Checker

 Send __HTTP Status Code__ and __Screenshot__ on a Discord server.